h-mp/UnitConverter/README.md

 Version 1.0.0

+License MIT

 ## Introduktion
-This module allows you to convert various units of measurement, currently temperature, weight, length, and volume, from units commonly used in the US to units typically used in Europe.
+This module allows you to convert various units of measurement, including temperature, length, speed, weight, and volume, between metric units (commonly used in Europe) and imperial units (commonly used in the US).
+The module can also convert multiple values of the same conversion.

+The module can be integrated into for example recipe, fitness and health, weather, and travel applications.

 The module is currently only available in english.